Can a pinch of naloxone stop opioids from making pain worse?

 Summary

-This study tested whether adding an ultra-low dose of naloxone to a strong opioid (remifentanil) could prevent the increased pain sensitivity that sometimes happens after surgery.
-The trial included 8 adults undergoing spinal fusion surgery.
-The approach was to compare three different doses of remifentanil, with or without naloxone, but the study was terminated early, so results are limited.
+This small, early-phase study tested whether adding an ultra-low dose of naloxone to a strong opioid (remifentanil) could prevent the increased pain sensitivity that sometimes happens after surgery.
+The trial involved 8 adults undergoing spinal fusion surgery.
+The study was terminated early, so the results are not conclusive.

 Get updates